flowerchecker/plant-id-examples/README.md

 - `common_names` - list of common names of the plant (if available)
 - `url` - link to page with the plant profile (usually Wikipedia)
 - `wiki_description` - description of the plant from Wikipedia (if available)
-- `taxonomy` - taxonomy of the plant (if available)
+- `taxonomy` - a taxonomy of the plant (if available)
 - `probability` - certainty level that suggested plant is the one from the photo
-- `similar_images` - representative images of the identified species carefully selected by the model, so it resembles the input image (Similar images are included in the result only if you add the value `similar_image` in the `modifiers` list of the request.)
+- `similar_images` - representative images of the identified species which resemble the input image (Similar images are included in the result only if you add the value `similar_image` in the `modifiers` list of the request.)
 - and more (see the [Documentation](https://github.com/Plant-id/Plant-id-API/wiki/Synchronous-identification))

 ## Try it yourself!
-We prepared a simple code to demostrate, how the API works.
+We prepared a simple code to demostrate how the API works.
 See the [Python example](https://github.com/Plant-id/Plant-id-API/blob/master/python/sync_identification_example.py)

-## Documentation
-See our [documentation](https://github.com/Plant-id/Plant-id-API/wiki) for full reference.